Get hands on for wildlife

 Help us carry out practical conservation tasks on the reserves under our care.
 It's also a great way to keep fit, meet new people and learn new skills.

-Trust volunteering restarts from 12th April for existing volunteers.
-However, it will take us a little while longer to get back on our feet before we start taking on new volunteers.
+Trust volunteering restarted during April 2021 for existing volunteers.
+However, it is taking us a little while longer to get back on our feet before taking on new volunteers.
 Please bear with us while we work our way through the very large backlog of people who previously expressed their interest.

 Thank you for your generous support!